Jacksonville Elder Law Attorney

 What is the role of my Elder Law Attorney in the Medicaid process?

 A nursing home can cost thousands of dollars per month, which can quickly drain your assets.
 An Elder Law Attorney is an expert in all of the legal means necessary to help you qualify for a nursing home through Medicaid assistance, so that you and your family can avoid impoverishment.
 This involves various legal means to make sure your assets are reasonably protected.
 As you and your attorney review this process, the attorney will help you understand the many options you have when utilizing Medicaid as part of your long term care planning.

 Be aware that there are many unlicensed, untrained non-attorney Medicaid planners out there who make commissions selling you unnecessary planning tools.
 This can result in your loss of Medicaid eligibility and much money, while causing you and your family tremendous stress.

 - Social Security

 The Jacksonville, Florida Elder Law Attorneys and lawyers at the Law Firm can help you and your family with your Medicaid benefit needs and other aspects of Florida Elder law.
-Please Email a Florida Elder Law Lawyer or call us at (904) 685-1200 to discuss your situation with a Florida Elder Law Attorney.
+Please Email a Jacksonville Elder Law Lawyer or call us at (904) 685-1200 to discuss your situation with a Ponte Vedra Elder Law Attorney.

-The Law Firm is located in Jacksonville and provides individuals and families located in Duval, St. Johns, and the rest of Florida with Florida Elder Law & Planning advise.
+The Law Firm is located in Jacksonville and Ponte Vedra Beach and provides individuals and families located in Duval, St. Johns, and the rest of Florida with Elder Law & Planning advise.
 We often work with individuals who are moving to Florida or have assets in Florida with Estate Planning Documents that complement or increase the efficiency of their Estate Planning needs.